Conflux-Chain/conflux-developer-site/docs/guides/en/use-metamask-to-interact-evmspace.md

 ## Introduction

-[MetaMask] is a convenient UI for interacting with Ethereum-compatible blockchains (such as Conflux EVM Space).
+[MetaMask] is a convenient UI for interacting with Ethereum-compatible blockchains (such as Conflux eSpace).
 For the purpose of this guide, we will assume you are already familiar with MetaMask and have it installed.
 If you need help getting started with MetaMask itself, [check out their documentation](https://metamask.io/faqs.html).

-In this tutorial we will walk through connecting MetaMask to the Conflux EVM Space Testnet , deploying a simple ERC-20 contract using [Remix], and transferring the new token using MetaMask.
+In this tutorial we will walk through connecting MetaMask to the Conflux eSpace Testnet , deploying a simple ERC-20 contract using [Remix], and transferring the new token using MetaMask.

 :::note
 Screenshots in this tutorial are taken from the MetaMask browser extension version 10.8.1.
 :::

-## Connecting MetaMask to Conflux EVM Space
+## Connecting MetaMask to Conflux eSpace

 In the top-right corner of the MetaMask interface, click the network selection drop-down and then click `Custom RPC`.